 What are the delivery options?
 Are my orders tracked?

 We send all our parcels through Royal Mail.
 Individual parcels cannot be tracked, but if you want us to send your parcel by a trackable service, email me, and we can arrange it (at an extra cost to you).
 This can be done regardless of your location.

 Will I have to pay a Customs fee on my parcel?
 Will you mark my parcel as a gift so that I don't have to pay Customs?

 This is out of our hands, sometimes Customs will grab a parcel, sometimes not.
 We cannot mark a parcel as a gift, or change the value on the customs label so that it is under the limit, sorry.
-If you live somewhere that regularly gets Customs fees (such as Canada), you might want to request that we split your order into smaller packages.
+If you live somewhere that regularly gets Customs fees (such as Norway), you might want to request that we split your order into smaller packages.
 If we do that, we will need you to pay postage on each parcel.

 How long will it take my yarn to arrive?